-For text documents, you really don't need to worry about resolution.
-All but the smallest of text is perfectly readable at a 300 dpi (dots per inch) resolution.
-All of the scanners we tested provide at least 600 dpi, double the minimum acceptable quality.
+For text documents, you don't need to worry about resolution.
+All but the smallest text is perfectly readable at a 300 dpi (dots per inch) resolution.
+All the scanners we tested provide at least 600 dpi, double the minimum acceptable quality.
 When you get into scanning and printing photos, that is when resolution becomes more important.

 Step 5: Think About Compatability

 With the right tool, you can turn stacks of paper into neat, emailable PDFs.
 We hope that our buying guide has led you to the right model for all your document digitization needs.
-You can head over to our main scanner review for a full breakdown of the models we tested.
+You can head over to our main scanner review for a full breakdown of our tested models.